 Women with any concerns about their implants should contact their surgeon.

-20 December 2016: Advisory pane advice on association with anaplastic large cell lymphoma
+20 December 2016: Advisory panel advice on association with anaplastic large cell lymphoma

 As part of the TGA's ongoing monitoring of BIA-ALCL, consumers and health professionals are advised that an advisory panel was convened to discuss the issue on 16 November 2016 and has been providing ongoing advice.

 The expert advisory panel included representation from plastic surgeons, cosmetic surgeons, breast-cancer surgeons, cancer epidemiologists, data analysts and public-health practitioners.
-The panel's advice is outlined in the 'Information for consumers' and 'Information for health professionals' sections below.
+The panel's advice is outlined in the 'Information for consumers' and 'Information for health professionals' sections.